 Teacher candidates observe and participate in various ways in an assigned classroom for a minimum of 45 hours.
 They become familiar with lesson planning, differentiation strategies, assessment techniques, and the analysis of demographic information.
 Teacher candidates work with students throughout this experience and plan and execute a lesson with the direction of the cooperating teacher.
 This lesson is delivered to the whole class, a small group, or an individual student.
 They then reflect on student learning as a result of this lesson.
 Prerequisite: EDU291 and Admittance to the Teacher Ed Program

 EDU 415 - Conferencing and Consultation - 3.00

 Addresses parental rights and responsibilities in the education of their child with special needs.
 Topics include the evaluation process, eligibility requirements and determination, the individualized education plan (IEP), and parent involvement in all stages of their child's educational program.

-Learning characteristics, career/vocational opportunities, assessment of secondary students with mild to moderate disabilities.
+Learning characteristics, career/vocational opportunities, assessment of secondary students with mild to moderate disabilities are examined.